makeworld-the-better-one/fmrl/spec.md

 Some clients may be designed to automatically request status updates in the background.
 Clients SHOULD stop automatically requesting a user that returns a 4xx status code.
 Other status codes such as 5xx SHOULD NOT cause this.
 The client MAY check the 4xx user again after some longer interval, such as when the application is re-opened.

-If the client automatically retrieve statuses, it SHOULD also retrieve the status of the user using the client regularly, possibly more regularly than other statuses..
+If the client automatically retrieve statuses, it SHOULD also retrieve the status of the user using the client regularly, possibly more regularly than other statuses.
 This is because there may be other clients running that have changed that user's status.

 For clients that support it, automatic retrieval of the following list SHOULD also happen.